gtalarico/pyairtable/docs/source/migrations.rst

 * By default, the library will retry requests up to five times if it receives a 429 status code from Airtable, indicating the base has exceeded its QPS limit.

 Changes to the ORM
 ------------------

 * :meth:`Model.all <pyairtable.orm.Model.all>` and :meth:`Model.first <pyairtable.orm.Model.first>`
   return instances of the model class instead of returning dicts.
+* :class:`~pyairtable.orm.fields.LinkField` now defaults to ``lazy=False``.
+The first time your code accesses the field, it will perform one or more API calls to retrieve field data for linked records.
+  You can disable this by passing ``lazy=True`` when creating the field.

 Changes to types
 ----------------